bay-harbor-lobotomite/chronostr/README.md

     -   **Date-based Events:** For all-day or multi-day occasions (e.g., conferences, vacations).
 -   **Interactive RSVP System:** Attend, decline, or mark yourself as tentative for any public event.
 All RSVPs are themselves Nostr events, making them open and verifiable.
 -   **Personal Event Dashboard:** A dedicated view for users to see a list of all the events they have created.
+-   **Search Events by Hashtags**: Quickly find the events you want by filtering using hashtags
+-   **Calendar Management**: Create and manage calendars out of your RSVPd events with an intuitive and easy interface.
 -   **Attendee Management:** Event organizers can instantly view a list of all RSVPs and their statuses directly from the event card.

 ## Tech Stack